quickwit-oss/tantivy/README.md

 - Data in tantivy is immutable.
 To edit a document, the document needs to be deleted and reindexed.

 ### When will my documents be searchable during indexing?
 - Documents will be searchable after a `commit` is called on an `IndexWriter`.
-Committing also causes the current segment to be serialized to a disk.
-When reaching the memory budget during indexing, a segment also gets serialized to the disk, but the data will not be searchable until a `commit` is called.
-It is important to `reload` the existing `IndexReader` for changes to be visible.
+Existing `IndexReader`s will also need to be reloaded in order to reflect the changes.
+Finally, changes are only visible to newly acquired `Searcher`.